 What’s special about the product?
 What makes it unique? > It is unlike anything in the industry!
 Truly breaks the mold and will replace the current go-to solution by saving time and money—and due to the ease in customizing the product for each application.
 Versatility. > It can be easily adapted for electrical outlets, enabling outdoor maintenance equipment, sound systems, WIFI, and other systems, outperforming what’s currently available. > It is easy to install and there are no limits to the size (footage) of the project. > It can be installed in many geographies and climates. > It’s attractive and comes in colors that coordinate well with the other architectural elements.

 What do you want them to do/Call to action?
 Go to the landing page for more details and contact us for more information.
 We’re looking for a select few to be beta sites.
-(Well, that’s interesting and maybe should be handled in a special way.)
+(Well, that’s interesting and maybe should be handled in a special way.
+A call out?
+A special offer or form?
+Maybe an enticing headline right at the start?
+Almost everyone likes the idea of getting in on something early and being highlighted.)

 Anything else?
-Maybe tease that this is early info/they are the first to learn of it.
-Or offer something special (percentage off, free shipping, etc.) if they respond soon, creating urgency.
+Maybe tease that this is special info/they are the first to learn of it.
+Or offer an incentive (percentage off, free shipping, etc.) if they respond soon, creating urgency.

 By doing the thinking work up front (see those bullet points above), our brainstorming stayed mostly on-target.

 Don’t let limited time and staff stand in the way of successful brainstorming!
 Run a mini, yet powerful, brainstorming session by following the prep guidelines above.
-The process works for one person as well as two or three!
+The process works for just one person too!